geografa/edrex.github.io/_posts/2013-07-09-annotate-slid-es-decks-with-svg.md

 ---
 published: true
-title: Annotate slid.es decks with SVG
+title: Annotating slid.es decks with SVG
 layout: post
+description: an experiment with reveal.io
 ---

 Today I experimented with annotating [slid.es](http://slid.es) presentations with SVG.
 It's *almost* there.
 Following is a rough guide, for the adventurous, along with issues I found along the way.